 - A credit of up to $100 for application fees when you apply for Global Entry or TSA PreCheck.

-- Lyft and DoorDash benefits (for a limited time), including 15% off Lyft rides with one year of Lyft Pink if you activate by March 31, 2022, and up to $120 in DoorDash statement credits over a two-year period.
+- Lyft and DoorDash benefits (for a limited time), including one year of Lyft Pink if you activate by March 31, 2022, and up to $60 in DoorDash statement credits through the end of 2021.